Ladder99/ladder99/setups/vmc/README.md

 # default setup

-This setup handles the default VNC CNC machine data from the MTConnect Agent.
+This setup handles the default VMC 3 axis CNC machine simulation from the MTConnect Agent.